gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

     └──  README.md
     ```

-In `Cargo.toml`, the essential libraries required for building your first project have been included:
+In `Cargo.toml`, the essential libraries required for building your first project have been included, for example:

     ```rust title="vara-app/Cargo.toml"
     [workspace]